GianMarcoOddo/rmpy/rmpy/README.md

 The function 'marginal_VaRs' enables the calculation of the marginal VaRs of a portfolio, given a set of returns and positions.

+Marginal VaR is the change in the overall VaR of a portfolio when the position size of a particular asset or position is increased or decreased.

 #### Args:

 - returns: A pandas Series or NumPy array containing the historical returns of the portfolio.